Subhani Hassimdeen: Rugby career

+Post-retirement

+Following his retirement as player, Hassimdeen served in multiple national roles across different age groups, beginning as national selector in 1988 and later holding positions as intermediate national coach in 1989, junior national coach in 1996, Sri Lanka U19 coach at the 1998 AFC Youth Championship qualification, and Sri Lanka U23 coach in 1999.
+In 1999 he also briefly served as senior national team coach at the 1999 SAFF Gold Cup.

-After his retirement from playing career, he transformed into a full-time coach.
-He was the chief selector at the national level in 1988.
-He served as a member of the England Coaches Association from 2001 to 2004.
+In 2000 he was appointed Director of Youth Football Development, launching a grassroots programme that introduced structured training to more than 600 schools in Sri Lanka for boys under 12.
+He also served as a member of the England Coaches Association from 2001 to 2004.
 He also followed many coaching courses conducted by FIFA and Asian Football Council.

 He was also a guest writer for The Sunday Times newspaper, where he contributed as a football columnist for several years until his health conditions deteriorated due to the age factor.

 Death

 He died on 25 November 2023 at the age of 77.
 His funeral was held on 25 November 2023 at the Jawatte Burial Ground in Colombo.